Linda Kasabian: Penalty phase

 On January 25, 1971, the defendants were found guilty on all counts by the jury, leading to the penalty phase of the trial, which decided the punishments of the convicted.
-Various female witnesses, including the defendants and other loyal "family" members (all of whom carved bloody Xs into their foreheads as a sign of their allegiance to Manson), testified that Kasabian, rather than Manson, had masterminded the crimes.
+Various female witnesses, including the defendants and other loyal Family members (all of whom carved bloody Xs into their foreheads as a sign of their allegiance to Manson), testified that Kasabian, rather than Manson, had masterminded the crimes.
 The trial jury completely rejected their testimony.
-Over the years, these accusations have been publicly repudiated by many of the former "family" members who originally offered the tale, including Catherine Share (in 1997), Susan Atkins (in 1977), and particularly Tex Watson, who in 1978 described those allegations as "patently ridiculous".
+Over the years, these accusations have been publicly repudiated by many of the former Family members who originally offered the tale, including Catherine Share (in 1997), Susan Atkins (in 1977), and particularly Tex Watson, who in 1978 described those allegations as "patently ridiculous."

 Life after trial

 The news media coverage of the Manson trial had made Linda Kasabian a well-known figure by the time the sentences had been handed down, with opinions about her ranging from sympathetic to hostile.
-Kasabian shortly returned to New Hampshire with her husband and her children, seeking to escape the glare of the media, and to raise her children quietly.
-She lived on a hippie commune for a time and later worked as a cook.
-Kasabian was called back to Los Angeles County several times after the first trial: she was a witness against Tex Watson in his separate trial in 1971, and also against Leslie Van Houten in her two retrials in 1977.
+Kasabian shortly returned to New Hampshire with her husband and her children, seeking to escape the glare of the media and raise her children quietly.
+She lived on a commune of hippies for a time and later worked as a cook.
+Kasabian was called back to Los Angeles County several times after the first trial: she was a witness against Tex Watson in his separate trial in 1971 and also against Leslie Van Houten in her two retrials in 1977.

-Kasabian was later detained for numerous traffic violations, until an automobile accident left her partially disabled.
-Though she had severed all of her ties with the Manson "family", the Secret Service kept her under surveillance for a time after former Manson associate Lynette "Squeaky" Fromme attempted to assassinate President Gerald Ford.
-Kasabian was the target of scorn from the few remaining Manson "family" members.
+Kasabian was later detained for numerous traffic violations until an automobile accident left her partially disabled.
+Though she had severed all of her ties with the Manson family, the Secret Service kept her under surveillance for a time after Lynette "Squeaky" Fromme, another former Manson associate, attempted to assassinate U.S. President Gerald Ford in 1975.
+Kasabian was the target of scorn from the few remaining Family members.

 Over the years, Kasabian avoided and refused most news media attention.
-She appeared only once between 1969 and 2008, for an interview with the syndicated American television program A Current Affair in 1988.
+Her only appearance between 1969 and 2008 was an interview with the syndicated American television program A Current Affair in 1988.

-Later, Cineflix, a production company in the United Kingdom and Canada, produced a docu-drama called Manson, in which Kasabian appears, telling her story in complete detail for the first time.
-This program was broadcast in the UK on August 10, 2009, and also in the United States on September 7, 2009 and again on July 20, 2013, on the History Channel.
-In this interview, Kasabian recounts her four weeks spent with the Manson "family".
+Later, Cineflix, a production company in the United Kingdom and Canada, produced a docu-drama called Manson, in which Kasabian appeared, telling her story in complete detail for the first time.
+This program was broadcast in the UK on August 10, 2009, and also in the United States on September 7, 2009, and again on July 20, 2013, on the History Channel.
+In this interview, Kasabian recounts her four weeks spent with the Manson "family."